GanGral/player-updater/README.md

 # player-updater

-Player Updater is a service, which allows automation of the update of a thousand music players.
+Player Updater allows automation of the update of multiple music players.

-This repository contains both a service part, to handle the requests and a command line tool, to initiate the update.
+This repository contains:
+#### Updater Service
+Middle-tier Service to process incoming requests to update the players.
+Supports Updater Tool requests, as well as any other means of sending HTTP requests discussed later.
+#### Updater Tool
+Command line tool to automate the update of multiple music players.

 ## Installation